Mxawll/Mxawll/README.md

 - 🌱 I’m currently learning: JAVASCRIPT, HTML, CSS
-- 📫 How to reach me: instagram.com/mxawll,
+- 📫 How to reach me: Mxawll in Instagram, Twitter and Linkedin
-                      twitter.com/mxawll